baicheto/Agentic-RAG-System-with-Hybrid-Retrieval/README.md

 # Agentic RAG System with Hybrid Retrieval

 An intelligent question-answering system that combines local document retrieval and live web search to answer user queries.
-Built on a self-correcting agentic pipeline, the system automatically decides whether to consult a local PDF knowledge base, search the web, or both — depending on the nature of the question.
+Built on a self-correcting agentic pipeline, the system automatically decides whether to consult a local PDF knowledge base, search the web, or both depending on the nature of the question.

 ---

 ## How It Works

-Unlike traditional RAG systems that always retrieve from a single source, this pipeline is **agentic** — it makes decisions at every step and corrects itself when something goes wrong.
+Unlike traditional RAG systems that always retrieve from a single source, this pipeline is **agentic**, it makes decisions at every step and corrects itself when something goes wrong.

 ```
 Query comes in